 2. Can they meet your older adult’s specific needs?

-If your older adult has special or specific needs, ask the hospice provider how they would handle those.
+If your older adult has specific needs, ask the hospice provider how they would address them.

-3. How quickly will a care plan be developed by the hospice?
+3. How quickly will the hospice develop a care plan?

 The care plan will make sure your older adult’s needs and care are documented.
 This makes expectations clear and keeps everyone on the same page.